 To inquire about Dennis’ services and availability, click here.

 Colleen Marr is the Director of Client Services.
 She brings many years of experience to this role.
 Colleen has a special way of engaging each of our clients and forming strong relationships with them.
 As an author’s assistant, she is also skilled in copy editing, proofreading, research analysis, book promotions, and social media.
-Colleen is also proficient in 360 feedback reports, and administrative management.
+Colleen is also proficient in 360 feedback reports and administrative management.
 She wears many hats, as you can see.
 Prior to joining the firm, Colleen was a compliance auditor in the banking industry.
-She holds a BS degree in Business Administration from Southern Connecticut State University.
+She holds a BS degree in Business Administration and Marketing from Southern Connecticut State University.

-Colleen is a life-long Connecticut resident who gives back to the community by volunteering on various committees and charities, such as St. Jude Children’s Research Hospital.
-She enjoys traveling, golfing, gardening, and spending time with her husband and twin daughters.
+Colleen is a life-long Connecticut resident who likes to give back to the community by volunteering on various committees and charities, such as St. Jude Children’s Research Hospital.
+She enjoys traveling, sports, gardening, and spending time with her husband and twin daughters.

 Vérité Founder Mary Proctor Trane is a strengths-based Coach and Master Facilitator, dedicated to developing passionate, effective professionals.

 At the heart of Mary’s approach is authenticity; she believes finding what comes naturally and honestly leads to personal and professional growth.
 Specializing in leadership development, presentation skills, and personal coaching, Mary creates customized workshops and keynote addresses to help teams and individuals lead with their strengths to achieve results.